torokmarkwerner/torokmarkwerner.github.io/_posts/2022-07-12-why-yoda-speaks-like-that.md

 </div>

 <h2 id="what's-up-with-other-languages">What’s Up with Other Languages?</h2>
-<p>It was not until 11 years ago that Reddit user Shakedown_1979 raised a similar question on the translation of Yodaspeak.
-Now the list the people of Reddit made of it is very interesting.</p>
+<p>It was not until 11 years ago that Reddit user <i>Shakedown_1979</i> raised <a href="https://www.reddit.com/r/linguistics/comments/gfoov/what_is_yodas_syntax_in_foreign_dubssubtitles_in" target="_blank">a similar question</a> on the translation of Yodaspeak.
+The worldwide discussion started with their list containing 11 languages and the way Yoda’s language was adapted to them, but many languages were added thanks to the contribution of people from all around the world.</p>
+<p>Unlike Hungarians, <span class="highlighted-text">
-<p>Just as indicated above, translators of other languages also concentrated on the archaic, wise, and unusual quality of Yoda’s language.</p>
+translators of other languages seemed to have concentrated on the archaic, wise, and unusual quality of Yoda’s language.</span></p>
+<p>In Turkish, for example, the OSV was applied due to the alleged preference of that structure in Ottoman poetry, but archaisms were added in Japanese and Romanian, too.
+For Czech, Polish, and Estonian viewers, the syntax of their own Yodas sound quite weird, and putting the object before the verb (SOV, OVS) does so in other Slavic languages (such as Russian), as well, while the Polish and Estonian translations both applied strange foci – just like I did above.</p>
+<p>Now it is question time.
+Why do you think Hungarian translators did very little to translate Yodish, and what other ways do you think Yodish may be translated to Hungarian?</p>
+<p>Let me know what you think in the comments!</p>